thegrapesofwrath/QaSuite/README.md

   --overwrite BOOLEAN    Enabling this will overwrite the notebook with the
                          output of the report.  [default: False]

-  --pauseForENV BOOLEAN  Enabling this will pause execution is a missing
+  --pauseForENV BOOLEAN  Enabling this will pause execution if a missing
                          environment variable is found.
 The user will have a chance to enter the variable and rerun the report.
                          [default: False]